-In this made for Showtime television spoof of Madonna's "Truth or Dare" documentary, comedienne Julie Brown portrays Medusa, an egocentric, hyper-sexual (and not particularly talented) pop star on an international five-day world tour, "The Blonde Leading the Blonde" show.
+In this made for Showtime television spoof of Madonna's Madonna: Truth or Dare (1991) documentary, comedienne Julie Brown portrays Medusa, an egocentric, hyper-sexual (and not particularly talented) pop star on an international five-day world tour, "The Blonde Leading the Blonde" show.
 Brown painstakingly duplicates costumes, sets and hairstyles while spoofing Madonna's seeming self-obsession.
-Madonna visits the cemetary where her mother is buried; Medusa visits the pet cemetary where her dog Buster is laid to rest.
-(Or is it "Boomer"?)
+Madonna visits the cemetery where her mother is buried; Medusa visits the pet cemetery where her dog Buster is laid to rest.
+(Or is it "Boomer"?).
 Madonna performs fellatio on a bottle, at the dare of a friend; Medusa does it on a watermelon.
 And so on...

 During the credits we hear Medusa and her dancers in her bed giggling and making comments.
 See more

 , Charlie Coffey

 The song is a parody of "Live to Tell"